reemhd/News-API/README.md

 This News API provides a REST API that enables users to search for and retrieve information on topics, articles, users, and comments from a database.

 It is hosted on Render and can be viewed here: [NEWS API](https://backend-project-news-api.onrender.com/api/)
+Note: The API is hosted on a free-tier plan, which may result in longer initial load times as the server spins up

 ## Prerequisites